Introduction

 For example, in the load

 endpoint using the provided ID.
-If the fetch is successful, we assign the returned data to pokemon.value
+A successful fetch updates pokemon.value

-and clear any previous error by setting error.value.load
+with the returned data and clears any previous error by setting error.value.load

 to null.
-However, if an error occurs during the fetch, we catch the error and assign it to error.value.load.
+When an error occurs during the fetch, we catch it and store it in error.value.load.

 The loadSpecies